codebar/tutorials/html/lesson3/tutorial.md

 ## Setting up the sidebar

-Along with `width` and `height`, `min-width`, `max-width`, `min-height` and `max-height` can be set.
+Along with `width` and `height`, `min-width`, `max-width`, `min-height`, and `max-height` can be set.
 These properties tend to be used to ensure that when the page is resized, the browser won't allow for it to be smaller or bigger than the specified property value.

 Let's add some content!
 Add the following inside the `div` in the html file

 ```html
 <div>